Last updated on August 24th, 2024 at 06:44 pm

 Chronic back pain exercises

-Treatment of chronic low back pain patients should be supportive, the goal is to improve pain and function rather than to “cure” the patient’s condition4.
+Treating chronic low back pain patients should be supportive to improve pain and function rather than “curing” the patient’s condition4.

 Strengthening exercises

-Due to long term pain and inactivity, the muscle around the lower back becomes weak.
-The weak muscle further contributes to the pain, so it is very important to strengthen these muscles.
-There are several low back strengthening exercises and the bridging exercise is the most common among all.
+Due to long-term pain and inactivity, the muscle around the lower back becomes weak.
+The weak muscles further contribute to the pain, so it is very important to strengthen them.
+There are several low back strengthening exercises; the bridging exercise is the most common.

 #1 Bridging exercise